-ModeShape uses JIRA [http://jira.jboss.org/browse/MODE] as its bug tracking, issue tracking, and project management tool.
-This is a browser-based tool, with very good functionality for managing the different tasks.
-It also serves as the community's roadmap, since we can define new features and manage them alongside of the bugs and other issues.
-Although most of the issues have been created by community members, we encourage any users to suggest new features, log defects, or identify shortcomings in ModeShape.
+ModeShapeusesJIRA[http://jira.jboss.org/browse/MODE#selectedTab=com.atlassian.jira.plugin.system.project:summary-panel]asitsbugtracking, issue tracking, and project management tool.
+This is a browser-based tool, with verygood functionality for managing the different tasks.
+It also serves as the community's roadmap,since we can define new features and manage them alongside of the bugs and other issues.Although most of the issues have been created by community members, we encourage any usersto suggest new features, log defects, or identify shortcomings in ModeShape.Integer community is in the setures is in the setures in the setures is in the setures in the setup in the setup in the setup in the setup in the setup